-The COVID-19 pandemic has affected the students, staff, families and communities served by all HTH Schools.
-All HTH sites closed for inperson instruction on March 13, 2020.
+The COVID-19 pandemic has affected the students, staff, families and communities served by High Tech High (HTH).
+HTH closed for inperson instruction on March 13, 2020.
 The week immediately following school closures, students engaged in educational activities provided by their teachers, at home.
 During the schools' regularly scheduled spring break, March 23rd - April 3rd, 2020, HTH teachers and leadership began to prepare for extended distance learning for all HTH students.
 The week of April 4th, students continued to engage in educational activities provided by their teachers.
-During this time HTH schools distributed Chromebooks to all families in need of technology to engage in distance learning.
-On April 12th, 2020 HTH schools launched distance structured distance learning for all students.
+During this time HTH distributed Chromebooks to all families in need of technology to engage in distance learning.
+On April 12th, 2020 HTH launched distance structured distance learning for all students.
 Students remained in distance learning through the end of the 2019-20 school year.